ghjensen/hsscommons/plugins/authentication/shibboleth/readme.md

 ## 1. Introduction

-This is a modified version of HUBzero documentation for the [Shibboleth plugin for InCommon](https://help.hubzero.org/documentation/220/installation/debian/addons/incommon), to allow it to be used with Canadian Access Federation (CAF).
+This is a modified version of the HUBzero documentation for the [Shibboleth plugin for InCommon](https://help.hubzero.org/documentation/220/installation/debian/addons/incommon), to allow it to be used with Canadian Access Federation (CAF).

 This plugin provides the code necessary to allow your hub to accept credentials using the Shibboleth system with CAF.